SPREAD THE WORD

 Social Media, Meet the Real World

-- Did I clearly communicate where to find a solution?
+- Have I conveyed where to find a solution?

-- Did I offer Boat Live 365 as resource?
+- Did I offer Boat Live 365 or its partners as a resource?

 Remember that consistency is key with any message in any channel.